Q: What accounts are eligible for Mobile Deposit?

 Q: What if my Android device is lost or stolen?

-A: If you believe your Android device or Android Pay Card information has been lost, stolen or compromised in any way, call the card provider immediately at the number on the back of your plastic card.
+A: If you believe your Android device or Google Pay Card information has been lost, stolen or compromised in any way, call the card provider immediately at the number on the back of your plastic card.

 Q: What if my Samsung device is lost or stolen?